 Once the fridge was moved, we were left with a blank wall.

-Now it was time for a kitchen cubby makeover with open shelves for storage.
+Kitchen cubby makeover with open shelves for storage

 The first thing I did was cover up the wall with this lovely wallpaper.